 Great Ocean Road – 12 Apostles

-We left Melbourne and started to go along the Great Ocean Road from Geelong in the middle of the afternoon.
-The drive was already beautiful and our big highlight of the day was to stop to watch dolphins – at least 10 of them – passing near the coast.
-If you have time, check out the Hopetoun Falls not too far away.
-We stayed in Appollo Bay for the night.
+It always takes time to get the van and start the road trip.
+We arrived at the Great Ocean Road in Geelong in the middle of the afternoon.
+The drive was already beautiful, and the big highlight of the day was stopping to watch at least 10 dolphins passing near the coast.
+If you have time, check out the Hopetoun Falls, not too far away.
+We stayed in Apollo Bay for the night.

 Great Ocean Road- Wild koala in a tree